mobxjs/mobx/docs/refguide/action.md

 With MobX you can make it explicit in your code where your actions live by marking them.
 Actions help you to structure your code better.

-It takes a function and returns a function with the same signuature.
+It takes a function and returns a function with the same signature.
 But wrapped with `transaction`, `untracked` and `allowStateChanges`.
 Especially the fact that `transaction` is applied automatically yields great performance benefits;
 actions will batch mutations and only notify computed values and reactions after the (outer most) action has finished.